Rinu-Zachariah/next-pokedex/README.md

 Snapshot files are automatically generated and updated by Jest(__snapshots__ directories).

+For coverage run :
+npm test -- -coverage

+**6. Bundle Analysis**
+To inspect the app's JS bundle and to optimize, please run the command: npm run analyze

+This will generate an interactive bundle analysis report.
+This can be used to identify large dependencies or unnecessary code, making the app faster and more efficient.

 ## Environment Variables
 Api Urls and secrets are stored in environment variables.
 Create a 'env.local' file at the project root.